spipm/PGPMailbot/README.md

 ##### Things #####

-* Currently anyone can send a random public certificate and it will be imported.
+* Currently anyone can send a random public key and it will be imported.
-* Directory permissions are kind of hassle.
+* Directory permissions are kind of a hassle.
 (Postfix seems to invoke the user *nobody* to run the script.
-This user will create gpg key store and log file).
+This user will create a gpg key store and a log file).
 * Exceptions are not yet handled.
 * Debug logging only logs the email message.
 * Does not handle in-line PGP, trust levels, key-server validation or other types or encryption like S/MIME.

-##### Working example #####
+#### Working example ####

 Bot currently runs on graa.nl.
+The examples below show its usage with Thunderbird and Enigmail.

 A normal email will trigger a response with a public key and the request to encrypt:

 <kbd>![Initial bot response](https://raw.githubusercontent.com/DutchGraa/PGPMailbot/master/docs/initial-mail.png "Initial mail")</kbd>